 It is then up to the individual investor to decide how to take advantage of this inefficiency.
 If the stock is under priced, shares can be purchased hoping that the market price will eventually increase to the intrinsic value.
 However, because it usually takes a long time for the market to accurately reflect an asset’s intrinsic value, investors using fundamental analysis are usually trying to make long-term investments.
 If the shares are over priced, the investor could close their position in the asset, thinking that the market price will correct to the intrinsic value.
 (Futures and options can also be used to profit from mispriced stock.)

-If an analyst was to use technical analysis instead of fundamental analysis, they would evaluate a security’s future price movements by looking at the stock’s historical and current price and volume data, and try to determine a trend which will be used to predict future price movements.
-In its most basic form, technical analysis is the study of investor psychology/sentiment which is measured by using charts that represent changes in price and volume.
+If an analyst was to use technical analysis instead of fundamental analysis, they would evaluate a security’s future price movements by looking at the stock’s historical and current price and volume data.
+In its most basic form, technical analysis is the study of investor psychology/sentiment which is measured by charts that represent changes in price and volume.
 Some of the most common graphs include:

 - Line Chart – a plot of data points, such as share price, connected with a line that shows movement over time.